mjakubowski99/speech-simple-engine/readme.md

 ### 5. Download Vosk model

+This is a model recognizing english language.
 ```bash
 mkdir -p models/ && cd models/ && \
 wget https://alphacephei.com/vosk/models/vosk-model-en-us-0.22-lgraph.zip && \
 unzip vosk-model-en-us-0.22-lgraph.zip && \
 cd ..
 ```
+You can download any model you want from this website: https://alphacephei.com/vosk/models

 **Note:** The model will be extracted to `models/vosk-model-en-us-0.22-lgraph/`